| |

 ago.
 All the older DeltaVision systems utilized a HBO102W lamp which

 delivers large amounts of UV rich light to the cable.
+When we recently moved to our high intensity Solid

 State Illumination system we chose to stay with fused silica cables due to,